spdk/spdk/README.md

 	CONFIG_RDMA?=n

-To enable RDMA, this line may be added to `CONFIG.local` with a 'y' instead of 'n'.
+To enable RDMA, this line may be added to `mk/config.mk` with a 'y' instead of 'n'.
 For the majority of options this can be done using the `configure` script.
 For example: